-Here’s our double stacked kitchen cabinets design guide including their pros and cons, height requirements, and several tips on how to extend your kitchen cabinets.
+Here’s our double stacked kitchen cabinets design guide, including pros and cons, height requirements, and several tips on extending your cabinetry up the wall.

 One of the most overlooked aspects of interior design is the potential of vertical space.
-This is especially true in kitchens, where all the work seems to happen at waist level.
+This is especially true in kitchens, where all the work happens at the waist level.
 Until double stacked kitchen cabinets were introduced, that is.

-Double-stack cabinets are the answer to the ever-growing storage needs in the kitchen by creating more room to store your dishes, cups, pots, pans, and supplies.
-They optimize kitchen spaces, especially those with notable tall ceilings.
-Find out below if it’s time you jump in this kitchen cabinet design trend, too!
+Double-stack cabinets are the answer to the ever-growing storage needs by creating more room to store your dishes, cups, pots, pans, and supplies.
+They optimize spaces, especially those with notable tall ceilings.
+Find out below if it’s time you jump into this kitchen cabinet design trend, too!

 What Are Double Stacked Kitchen Cabinets?